AEKurt/WhatsApp-Selenium-Spam/README.md

 # WhatsApp-Selenium-Spam
-Using Java Selenium Framework for spamming whatsapp web.
+Using Java Selenium Framework For Spamming on Whatsapp Web.